top of page

 Sleep

 Our aim is to understand the impact of sleep on a wide array of human functioning, from physical health, neurocognitive affective functions, social relationships, to personality formation and character development.
-We also investigate how our daytime behaviours and environmental factors may in turn affect our night-time sleep.
+We also investigate how our daytime behaviours and environmental factors may, in turn, affect our night-time sleep.
 Our studies are conducted cross-sectionally as well as across multiple time points.
 We do so using sleep diary, actigraphy, ambulatory and laboratory polysomnogram (PSG) recordings, eye-tracking, resting-state EEG recordings, event-related potentials, cognitive testing, clinical interviews and behavioural methods in both patient groups and healthy volunteers.

 Cat Sleeping